All Courses

 • Discuss how to become more involved in your local professional organizations.

-Interview 3: Jamie Terran and Melanie Perry
+Interview 3: Jamie Shelosky and Melanie Perry

 Topic: How To Start a Blog to Share Your Experiences and Build a Community